Key holiday destinations in Ibiza

 Take a trip to the cobbled streets of the old quarter and discover ancient relics with World Heritage status.
 A fortress lies within its medieval walls providing incredible views across Ibiza.
 The winding paths of the old town are dotted with quaint, small-scale bars and atmospheric restaurants offering authentic Spanish dishes.
 Archaeological sites Sa Caleta and Puig des Molins necropolis are a must see, with a history spanning as far back as 7 BC.

 Ibiza's beaches have something to offer everyone.
 Relax and enjoy an afternoon of sun worshiping on the more family-friendly beaches, or mingle with the livelier crowd in Sant Josep de sa Talaia.
+Ibiza boasts some beautiful holiday resorts.
+Playa d'en Bossa is where you'll find the beating heart of Ibiza's nightlife, but if you're interested in a slower paced holiday there are many enchanting coves and beautiful beaches scattered all over the White Isle that provide a calm oasis away from the city's hubbub.
+You'll find plenty of bars and restaurants dotted around the beaches and coves, offering a chance to unwind after a busy day.
 Boat excursions to neighbouring islands like the serene resort of Formentera with its shallow waters and stretch of white sand can offer a tranquil break away from the crowds.
 Ibiza's family-friendly beaches include Es Caná and Portinatx were designed specifically for those looking for some relaxation.

 Ibiza is a utopia for walking, cycling and riding.
 Should you tire of swimming in the crystal-clear waters, there are plenty of quality roads, camping sites and scenic trails to explore.
 Nature enthusiasts are spoiled for choice as Ibiza boasts some incredible panoramic mountain views, rock formations and mysterious caves.
 Immerse yourself in the island's ways by staying in one of the beautiful White Isle rental properties we offer.